turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 *   ___ You can make mistakes and not have people attribute your behavior to flaws in your racial or gender group.
 *   ___ You have always assumed you’ll go to college.
 *   ___ You have an invisible illness or disability.
-*   ___ You have been a victim of sexual harassment.
+*   ___ You have experienced sexual harassment.
 *   ___ You rely, or have relied, primarily on public transportation.
 *   ___ You do your best work when you are in a quiet space.
 *   ___ You studied the culture of your ancestors in elementary school.
 *   ___ You often feel/felt that your parents are/were too busy to spend time with you.
-*   ___ You would never think twice about calling the police when trouble occurs.
+*   ___ You feel personally safe to call the police when trouble occurs.
 *   ___ English is your first language.
-*   ___ There was ever substance abuse in your household.
+*   ___ There was never substance abuse in your household.
 *   ___ You've ever felt uncomfortable sharing your political attitudes because they would be held against you.
 *   ___ You constantly feel unsafe walking alone at night.
-*   ___ Someone in your household suffered or suffers from mental illness.
+*   ___ Someone in your household experiences mental illness.
 *   ___ You were ever made fun of or bullied for something you could not change or was beyond your control.
-*   ___ You have ever been spoken over because you could not articulate your thoughts fast enough.
+*   ___ You have ever been spoken over during a professional conversation.
 *   ___ You can show affection for your romantic partner in public without fear of ridicule or violence.
+*   ___ You ever tried to change your appearance, mannerisms, or behavior to fit in more.
+*   ___ Your religious holidays were/are celebrated in school/work.
+*   ___ You feel good about how your identities are portrayed by the media.
+*   ___ Others have assumed you were not tech-savvy because of your age.
+*   ___ You have seen an aspect of your identity caricatured as a Halloween costume, mascot, or party theme.
+*   ___ You see yourself well-represented in the current tech industry.

 <!-- *   ___ You are right-handed.
 *   ___ You have a physically visible disability.